valeoai/DrivoR/README.md

 # BibTeX
 ```
-@article{kirby2026driving,
+@inproceedings{kirby2026drivor,
-  title={Driving on Registers},
+  title   = {Driving on Registers},
-  author={Kirby, Ellington and Boulch, Alexandre and Xu, Yihong and Yin, Yuan and Puy, Gilles and Zablocki, {\'E}loi and Bursuc, Andrei and Gidaris, Spyros and Marlet, Renaud and Bartoccioni, Florent and others},
+  author  = {Kirby, Ellington and Boulch, Alexandre and Xu, Yihong and Yin, Yuan and Puy, Gilles and Zablocki, Éloi and Bursuc, Andrei and Gidaris, Spyros and Marlet, Renaud and Bartoccioni, Florent and Cao, Anh-Quan and Samet, Nermin and Vu, Tuan-Hung and Cord, Matthieu},
-  journal={arXiv preprint arXiv:2601.05083},
+  booktitle = {CVPR},
-  year={2026}
+  year    = {2026}
 }
 ```